jneidel/jneidel.com/content/review/neurostreams/index.md

 ---
-title: "Neurostreams: Review & Explaination"
+title: "Neurostreams: Review & Explaination of the brainwave tool"
-description: "What are Neurostream and what are they useful for?
-An explaination and a review of how I use them."
+description: "Easily change your state with this simple tool.
+What are Neurostreams and why should I care?
+A review and explaination of the what and how."
 summary: "A great tool I never want to miss."
 tags:
     - recommended